 Victoria Sun Esparza is a Dallas, TX native and currently works as the Director of Family Ministries at White Rock United Methodist Church.
 She also works as a freelance consultant using Human-Centered Design with non-profits and religious organizations.
 Victoria’s non-traditional background in theological education, vocal performance, and design-thinking gives her a unique perspective on the world and its problems.
 Her work aims to connect churches and nonprofits to better tools for solving problems and meeting the needs of the people around them.
 Victoria holds degrees from Abilene Christian University and Southern Methodist University.
 She is in her final year of a Masters of Divinity and a MA in Design and Innovation.

 Daniel was born in Mexico City.
-At the age of sixteen he started congregating at a church that was starting.
-He served this congregation as the worship leader for over four years.
-While serving this congregation he got an invitation to take the lead of the worship team and youth group at Centro Familiar Cristiano Restauración in the City of San Bernardino California where he has served for more than sixteen years.
-Since the 2003 he has served this congregation as the Music Director, youth leader, and as a coordinator for programs of outreach and evangelism.
-Along with this he serves as the sound technician for First Christian Church San Bernardino and the technology supervisor for the Young Adults Leadership Legion (YALL) from the Pacific Southwest Region from the Christian Church Disciples of Christ.
+At the age of sixteen he started serving in his local church.
+He ministered in this congregation as the worship leader for over four years.
+While serving this congregation he got an invitation to take the lead of the worship team and youth group at Centro Familiar Cristiano Restauración in the City of San Bernardino California where he has been for more than sixteen years.
+Since the 2003 he has worked in this congregation as the Music Director, youth leader, and as a coordinator for programs of outreach and evangelism.
+In addition to this role he is also the sound technician for First Christian Church San Bernardino and the technology supervisor for the Young Adults Leadership Legion (YALL) from the Pacific Southwest Region from the Christian Church Disciples of Christ.
 Daniel took the Certificate on Ministry Studies at Disciple’s Seminary Foundation.
 Currently he attends Claremont School of Theology where he is studying the Master of Divinity program.
 He is seeking ministerial ordination from the Disciples of Christ denomination.

 Hatchery LA is an initiative of the Disciples of Christ of the Pacific Southwest Region.
-Being integrally passionate about spiritual communities, churches and projects that are thriving in serving the needs of people and promoting sustainability and viability into the future.
+Hatchery LA is integrally passionate about spiritual communities, churches and projects that are thriving in serving the needs of people and promoting sustainability and viability into the future.
 This project has been an initiative of the Pacific Southwest region of the Christian Church (Disciples of Christ).

 As an initiative of the Disciples, we are available as a resource to the region both in terms of existing churches and communities that are in need of revitalization as well as new projects that are seeking new frameworks for the way ministry is done in the 21st century.